 Housing and Human Service Programs

-While the City of Eugene does not own, operate, build, or manage housing, we collaborate with non-profit and other partners to assess the City’s housing needs, choose the best solutions to efficiently meet them and identify how to pay for them.
-Working together, our community has created over 3,000 units of permanent affordable housing.
+While the City does not own, operate, build, or manage housing, we collaborate with nonprofit and other partners to assess the City's housing needs, choose the best solutions to efficiently meet them, and identify how to pay for them.
+Working together, our community has created over 3,400 units of permanent affordable housing.

-Eugene's Housing and Human Service programs are guided through the Eugene-Springfield Consolidated Plan.
+City programs are guided through the Eugene-Springfield 2015 Consolidated Plan.
 The Consolidated Plan presents a strategic vision for affordable housing and community development beginning in July 2015 and ending in June 2020.

 HOME Investment Partnership Program (HOME)